 This year’s Training Trends Report clearly illustrates how two years of “living virtually” and subsequent workforce disruptions have changed learner preferences.
 Organizations are setting their 2022 priorities based on these changes.

-3 learning trends that are getting the most attention in 2022:
+3 training trends that are getting the most attention in 2022:

 - Hybrid Learning